Membership problems in nilpotent groups: Dimension gain for the Submonoid Membership

 \subsection{Proof of Theorem \ref*{thm:semi}}

-We prove Theorem \ref*{thm:semi}, which we re-state for the reader's convenience: \begin{thm} There exists an algorithm with specifications \begin{itemize}[leftmargin=18mm, rightmargin=2mm] \item[\normalfont{Input:} ] A finitely presented nilpotent group $G$, a finite set $S\subset G$, and $g\in G$. \item[\normalfont{Output:}] Finitely many instances $\{g_i\overset?\in R_i\}$ of the Rational Subset Membership in a subgroup $H\le G$ such that $g\in S^*$ if and only if $g_i\in R_i$ for some $i$. \end{itemize} Moreover, the algorithm solves these instances if $h([H,H])=h([G,G])$. \end{thm}
+We prove the following algorithmic reduction: \begin{thm} There exists an algorithm with the following specifications: \begin{itemize}[leftmargin=18mm, rightmargin=2mm] \item[\normalfont{Input:} ] A finitely presented nilpotent group $G$, a finite set $S\subset G$, and $g\in G$. \item[\normalfont{Output:}] Finitely many instances $\{g_i\overset?\in R_i\}$ of the Rational Subset Membership in a subgroup $H\le G$ such that $g\in S^*$ if and only if $g_i\in R_i$ for some $i$. \end{itemize} Moreover, the algorithm solves these instances if $h([H,H])=h([G,G])$. \end{thm}

 \begin{proof} First, we may assume $e_G\in S$.
-The proof splits into three steps \begin{enumerate}[leftmargin=8mm, label=(\arabic*)] \item We compute the image of $S$ through $\pi\colon G\onto\Z^r$.
-Using this quotient, we define a subgroup $H\le G$ (depending only on $S$) and a partition $S=S_0\sqcup S_+$.
-For each $s\in S$, we look whether $\pi(s)$ is invertible or not in $\pi(S)^*\le\Z^r$. \item We reduce the problem $g\in S^*$ to finitely many instances of $\RSMP(H)$. \item In the case when $h([H,H])=h([G,G])$, we solve the previous instances of $\RSMP(H)$. \end{enumerate} The first step follows \cite[Theorem 7]{submonoid_Heis} closely, while the last step generalizes \say{Case II} from the same proof.
+The proof splits into three steps \begin{enumerate}[leftmargin=8mm, label=(\arabic*)] \item We compute the image of $S$ through a map $\pi\colon G\onto\Z^r$ as in Proposition \ref{prop:BCM}.
+Using this quotient, we define a subgroup $H\le G$ (depending only on $S$) and a partition $S=S_0\sqcup S_+$, looking whether $\pi(s)$ is invertible or not in $\pi(S)^*\le\Z^r$ for each $s\in S$. \item We reduce the problem $g\in S^*$ to finitely many instances of $\RSMP(H)$. \item In the case when $h([H,H])=h([G,G])$, we solve the previous instances of $\RSMP(H)$. \end{enumerate} The first step follows \cite[Theorem 7]{submonoid_Heis} closely, while the last step generalizes \say{Case II} from the same proof.
 The observation of the second step seems new.